kettanaito/react-advanced-form/docs/validation/rules.md

 type RuleDeclaraion = ValidationFunction | { [ruleName: string]: ValidatorFunction;
 ```

-> **Note:** By providing `extend: true`, the current rules will extend the application-wide rules applied by `FormProvider`, if any.
-Otherwise, the rules will override any rules declared in the higher scope.

 A `ValidatorFunction` must always return a `boolean`, stating that the rule has been resolved.

 ## Priority